 With an astounding selection of over 250 instruments, AvaTrade gives you the option to start trading UK many commodities.
-Enjoy AvaTrade’s trading platform to perform Sugar CFD trading, and see how sugar can sweeten not only your coffee, but also your account…
+Enjoy AvaTrade’s trading platform to perform Sugar CFD trading in UK, and see how sugar can sweeten not only your coffee, but also your account…

 - Enjoy a leverage of up to on sugar

 - Trade on an exclusive market 9.5 hours a day

 - Wide Asset Selection – stock trading, commodities, forex trading, cryptocurrencies, bonds, indices trading and ETFs.

 Start trading with a regulated award-winning broker!

 Even though the sugar commodity is used around the world, its contract and price are determined in a few places.
 The sugar commodity is traded in the International Exchange (ICE), Kansai Commodities Exchange (KEX), Brazilian Mercantile and Futures Exchange (BF&M), National Commodities and Derivatives Exchange (NCDEX), National Commodity Exchange Limited (NCEL), Zhengzou Commodity Exchange (CZCE) And the Multi Commodity Exchange (MCX).
 There the sugar quotes are decided, and based on them traders perform their trades.

 Unlike other instruments, sugar is not traded for days straight, but only from 8.30 until 17.59 GMT.
 The months in which its quotes are changed are March, may, July, October and December.
 Its exchange symbol is ICE US and on the MT4 platform it can be found under the symbol SUGAR#11.

 Unlike other commodities which are only used by individuals and specific industries, sugar is consumed all over the world and by most of the population.
 This has a major impact on the price of sugar: